wltechblog/thingino-installers/wyze-cam-2/README.md

+# Do you have a NEOS SMARTCAM?

+We are in need of a factory firmware image for this device.
+If you have one of these cams, it would help us greatly if you could join our discord and we can walk you through the steps os taking an image before you do this upgrade!

 # Wyze Cam V2 (WYZEC2) and NEOS SmartCam

 This was a popular model for a long tiem and while I don't recommend buying a new one today, lots of folks already have them and they are plentiful in the used market.